-Note: this routine uses optional parameters to define choices in the problem specification.
-If you wish to use default settings for all of the optional parameters, then this routine need not be called.
-If, however, you wish to reset some or all of the settings please refer to Section 12 for a detailed description of the specification of the optional parameters.
+Note:this routine usesoptional parametersto define choices in the problem specification and in the details of the algorithm.
+If you wish to use default settings for all of the optional parameters, you need only read Sections 1 to 10 of this document.
+If, however, you wish to reset some or all of the settings please refer to Section 11 for a detailed description of the algorithm and to Section 12 for a detailed description of the specification of the optional parameters.

 h02bkf is a solver from the NAG optimization modelling suite for large-scale Mixed Integer Linear Programming (MILP) problems.
 It is a branch-and-cut method optimization solver based on the HiGHS software package.